LonePineGames/friday-facts/_posts/2020-05-15-end-of-the-beginning.md

 Yes, this means the Early Access launch is nigh!
 The wait is measured in weeks instead of months.
 Soon we’re going to put Early Access live on our Steam storefront and officially start this party.
 Are you excited?
 ‘Cause I’m excited!
 Also terrified.
 But you know, there is no opportunity for courage in the absence of fear.

-So this means we’re approaching the end of Act 1 in the NewCity narrative.
-Time for a bit of an intermission while we set the stage for Act 2 and all the craziness to come.
+So this means we’re approaching the end of Act One in the NewCity narrative.
+Time for a bit of an intermission while we set the stage for Act Two and all the craziness to come.
 We’re feature locked as of now while we prep for Early Access.
 That means no new features—just bug fixing and polish over the next few weekly releases.

 Hey, at least we got trains in before the lock.